Arkansas leads the nation in traumatized kids

-NORTHWEST ARKANSAS (KFTA) — Research shows Arkansas has the highest trauma rate in the nation.
+NORTHWEST ARKANSAS (KNWA) — Research shows Arkansas has the highest trauma rate in the nation.

 Almost 60 percent of children in the Natural State have lived through at least one adverse childhood experience, like abuse or violence.